-Source: Zeluel (2018).
+Source: Zeluel 2018

-The Lideta project proposed allocating significant portions of land for condominium housing, including apartment buildings with businesses on the ground floor.
-A large portion of the redeveloped area was reserved for open green space and public infrastructure.
-The Lideta neighborhood design, however, reflected city standards and building codes, which resulted in the construction of high-rise buildings by private developers and a large-scale housing project, with the condominium housing project targeting low- to middle-income households.
-Houses were then sold through a lottery system of registered applicants (Abebe Zeluel, interview; UN-Habitat 2011).
+The Lideta project proposed allocating significant portions of land for "condominium housing," including apartment buildings with businesses on the ground floor.
+A large portion of the redeveloped area was reserved for green open space and public infrastructure.
+The Lideta neighborhood design, however, reflected city standards and building codes, which resulted in the construction of high-rise buildings by private developers and a large-scale housing project, with the condominium project targeting low- to middle-income households.
+Houses were then sold through a lottery system of registered applicants23 (Zeluel, interview, 2019; UN-Habitat 2011).

-&lt;sup>22 Government houses, different from public housing, are divided in to two types: (i) Rentals that are of low quality (constructed from mud and wood, with limited to no access to utilities and services).
+20 Government houses, different from public housing, are divided in to two types: i) Rentals that are of low quality (constructed from mud and wood, with limited to no access to utilities and services).
 The units are single room and rented out for a nominal monthly rate.
-The revenue generated from rental rates is not enough to maintain the structures, thus the houses have deteriorated over time. (ii) Housing units rented by the Rental Housing Agency.
-These are also rented out at a monthly rate below market rate, but the quality of houses is better, and residents have access to better facilities.
+The revenue generated from rental rates are not enough to maintain the structures, thus the houses have deteriorated over time. ii) The other government housing are units rented by the Rental Housing Agency.
+These are also rented out at a monthly rate below market rate, and the quality of houses is better and residents have access to better facilities.

-&lt;sup>23 This socioeconomic survey assessed the physical condition of housing units using a highly subjective but commonly used method (Kumera and Sitotaw 2005).
+21 This socio-economic survey assessed the physical condition of housing units using a highly subjective but commonly used method (Kumera and Sitotaw 2005).

-&lt;sup>24 Equivalent to USD 75.
+22 Equivalent to USD 75.

-&lt;sup>25 Anyone over the age of 18 who did not already have access to land could register for the lottery system.
+23 Anyone above the age of 18 who did not already have access to land could register for the lottery system.
 Housing prices were based on construction and administration costs, not land and location.

-Despite efforts to make the neighborhood more livable, gentrification has hurt the original residents, as most displaced government housing residents did not return to the new high-rise condominiums due to high costs.
+Despite efforts to make the neighborhood more liveable, gentrification has hurt the original residents, as most displaced government housing residents did not return to the new high-rise condominiums due to high costs.